Marc Elrich for County Executive Re-election Campaign Announces Rep. Jamie Raskin's Support

 ###

 Marc Elrich was elected as Montgomery County Executive in 2018.
-A former elementary school teacher, he was previously an at-large Montgomery County Council Member since 2006 and served on the Takoma Park City Council.
-For more information, visit www.marcelrich.org/jamieraskin
+A former elementary school teacher, he was previously an at-large Montgomery County Councilmember since 2006 and served on the Takoma Park City Council.
+For more information, see www.marcelrich.org.

 Media Contact: